Please fill out the following form to submit a Request for Quote to any of the following companies listed on

 Single cavity

-Produces a single unit and is used with machines that handle one die due to shot height, locking force, and die size.
-There are useful for low production runs, center gating (the entrance for the molten metal), and complex parts with multidirectional features.
+This process produces a single unit and is compatible with machines designed for one die, considering factors like shot height, locking force, and die size.
+It is particularly beneficial for low-volume production runs, center gating (the entry point for molten metal), and intricate parts with multidirectional features.

 Multiple cavity